3 - 3Shares

 He declared on the Chavez’s TV program, ‘Aló Venezuela,’ “I hate everything that comes from the United States.
 I hate it with all my strength.”

-When the United States elected Barack Obama in 2012 Maradona softened his anti-American stance somewhat, but still hobnobbed with populist leaders in the Americas and even Russia’s Vladamir Putin at the Kremlin.
+He still hobnobbed with populist leaders in the Americas and even Russia’s Vladamir Putin at the Kremlin though.

 Maradona’s Rivalry with Pelé

-The two soccer greats trade insults regularly through the media, although the highlight (or lowlight) was probably when Pele fired a few barbs Diego’s way about his low moral standards, and Maradona responded by telling Marca, “What do you want me to say?
-He lost his virginity to a man!”
+The two soccer greats traded insults regularly through the media, although the highlight (or lowlight) was probably when Pele fired a few barbs Diego’s way about his low moral standards.

 The rivalry was put aside when Pelé appeared on Maradona’s popular Argentinian TV program, La Noche de 10 (The Night of Ten, after his playing number).

-The show ran for 13 episodes in television in Argentina in 2005 and scored sensational ratings.
-Guests included Fidel Castro, Mike Tyson and Pele.
 The two soccer icons were remarkable civil, even chummy, on this occasion.

 The two embraced, Maradona interviewed Pelé and they kicked the ball around a bit.